-Included in the above are impaired facilities of \$38m in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 25 election to be included in the Bank Regulatory Group.
+2 Included in the above are impaired facilities of \$152m in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in Bank regulatory Group.

-Included in the above are past due facilities of \$39m in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 25 election to be included in the Bank Regulatory Group.
+3 Included in the above are past due facilities of \$79m in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in Bank regulatory Group.